lowlighter/gracidea/README.md

 *Pokémon* sprites are the intellectual property of The Pokémon Company and its affiliates ([Legal informations](https://www.pokemon.com/us/legal/))

 Sprites has been ripped, sorted and edited by [@lowlighter](https://github.com/lowlighter/) using Advance Map on *Pokémon Emerald*.
+The maintainers of this repository cannot be held responsible of the usage of it from other users.

 ## ![](/client/static/copyrighted/imgs/icons/note.png) Note from the cartographer

-I always thought 2D *Pokémon* games had their own charm, and this is what gave birth to this project.
+I wanted to do something like a *Google maps* but for *Pokémon* games, and this is what gave birth to this project.
 I hope you'll be able to enjoy and (re)discover this marvellous franchise with this extensive map !